Do You Need Prenatal Vitamins in the Third Trimester?

 and more.
 Read the full prenatal vitamin checklist!

-While some nutrient needs are more time sensitive during early pregnancy, such as taking folic acid before and during the first trimester, others are vital throughout your entire pregnancy and even into the postpartum period.
+While some nutrient needs are more time sensitive during early pregnancy, such as taking folic acid before and during the first trimester, others are vital throughout your entire pregnancy and even into the postpartum period, which is why it's important to find high-quality prenatal gummies or capsules that contain the following ingredients.

 Iron’s role in the body is to carry oxygen to the tissues.
 Blood volume increases significantly during pregnancy, which increases the amount of iron you need as well.
 Without the proper iron supply, it can be difficult to supply your baby with the oxygen they need.
 Low iron levels can also lead to iron-deficiency anemia, a condition often seen in the third trimester of pregnancy.
 Anemia can be dangerous for yourself and your pregnancy and may lead to low birth weight, postpartum depression, increased fatigue, and more.